 LCC Business and Innovation applies the imagination and resourcefulness of our students, and graduates to the challenges faced by today’s society.
 Our Students and the College collectively have a commitment to social justice, collaborating with a variety of academic, corporate, non-profit, and government organisations, creating bespoke partnerships to help solve societies big challenges by creating innovative concepts, services and experiences.

-LCC Talent Works is a new programme that gives recent London College of Communication graduates paid freelance jobs with social enterprises, charities and community groups.
+Talent Works is a programme that gives London College of Communication students paid work with social enterprises, charities and community groups.